danielbirman28/daniel-birman.github.io/README.md

 ### Leadership Experience
-#### Vice President External Subcommittee - September 2023 to Present
+#### Vice President External Subcommittee - September 2023 - Present
 - Collaborated on gaining sponsorships while facilitating industry connections and sponsors
 - Furthered the creation of strong connections with other organizations on campus for collaborating on events